stefanzero/airTableData/README.md

 - createStudentsTable
 - getTableMetadata
 - getStudentTableId
+- getStudentId
 - insertStudent
+- updateStudent
 - fetchTable
 - run (which calls all the other functions)

+#### Ensuring that students are unique

+Rows (records) in Airtable are unique by their id.
+To ensure that the same student has only one row in the table, the table is queried for any records that match that student's name.
+If there is no matching record, a new records is inserted.
+If there is a matching record, that record is updated.

 ### How to create your own Personal Access Token